Toyota Matrix Insurance Rates

 Price estimates by individual coverage:

-Prices are based on $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all states and for all Matrix models.
+Includes $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 states and Matrix trim levels.

 Price Range from Low to High

-For the normal driver, Toyota Matrix insurance prices range from the low end price of $496 for the bare minimum liability coverage to the much higher price of $1,868 for a driver who requires high-risk insurance.
+For the average driver, Toyota Matrix insurance prices go from the cheapest price of $496 for a discount liability-only rate to a high of $1,868 for a high-risk insurance policy.

 Geographic Price Range

-Choosing to live in a large city can have significant affects on car insurance rates.
-Rural locations have lower incidents of accident claims than larger metro areas.
-The example below illustrates how geographic area affects auto insurance prices.
+Choosing to live in a large city can have significant affects on insurance rates.
+Rural areas have more infrequent physical damage claims than larger metro areas.

-The ranges above show why everyone should compare rates quotes using their specific location, instead of using price averages.
+The ranges above illustrate why it is important to compare rates quotes based on a specific location and their own driving history, instead of using price averages.

 Use the form below to get customized rates for your location.